bmaclach/Gyul-Hap/README.md

 Of course, you should replace "exampleInput.txt" with the name of your input file.

 The program can also be run in GHCI.
 For that, the Gyul!
 Hap! boards must be user-defined and supplied to the findHaps function.
 The boards are defined as a list of tuples, where each tuple describes a picture on the board.
 For example, the tuple (Red, Circle, Black) describes a picture of a red circle on a black background.

+## Input file short-forms

+You can type up input files more quickly using short-forms!
+See "exampleShortInput.txt" for an example of how to format an input file with short-forms.

+Here is a legend of the short-forms for each property:

+### Colours

+Red - R
+Blue - B
+Yellow - Y
+Purple - P
+Green - G
+Orange - O

+### Shapes

+Circle - C
+Square - Sq
+Triangle - T
+Sun - S
+Moon - M
+Star - St

+### Backgrounds

+Black - Bk
+Grey - Gy
+White - W